Edward Colebrooke, 1st Baron Colebrooke: Political career

 In 1906 Colebrooke was raised to the peerage as Baron Colebrooke, of Stebunheath in the County of Middlesex.
 He served under Sir Henry Campbell-Bannerman and H. H. Asquith as a Lord-in-waiting (government whip in the House of Lords) from 1906 to 1911 and then under Asquith and later David Lloyd George as Government Chief Whip in the Lords and Captain of the Honourable Corps of Gentlemen-at-Arms from 1911 to 1922.
 In 1914 he was admitted to the Privy Council.
 Lord Colebrooke was also a Permanent Lord-in-Waiting from 1924 to 1939 and served as Lord High Commissioner to the General Assembly of the Church of Scotland from 1906 to 1907.
-He was made a Companion of the Royal Victorian Order (CVO) in 1906, a Knight Commander of the Royal Victorian Order (KCVO) in 1922 and a Knight Grand Cross of the Royal Victorian Order (GCVO) in 1927.
+He was admitted to the Royal Victorian Order as a Commander (CVO) in 1906, a Knight Commander (KCVO) in 1922 and a Knight Grand Cross (GCVO) in 1927.
 He was also a deputy lieutenant of Lanarkshire.